Credit:

 We use a barbell in lab tests to assess how well a mattress does (or doesn't) curve up under pressure.

 Everyone’s needs are different, but our lab testing can give you a place to start understanding a mattress’s level of support.
 To measure support, we attach pressure sensors to a weighted barbell to represent the human form.
-This test helps us objectively measure pressure at different points, like the shoulders and hips, which take more weight and pressure than the legs.
+This test helps us objectively measure pressure at different points, such as the shoulders and hips, which bear more weight and pressure than the legs.

 Odor